hyperspy/hyperspy/doc/user_guide/eels.rst

     >>> m = create_model(s, ll=ll)

-Hyperspy has created the model and configured it automatically:
+HyperSpy has created the model and configured it automatically:

 .. code-block:: python